 Paint is the least expensive way to change your space!

-Paint, the labor cost is the same, so why not apply premium paint?
+The labor cost is the same whether you use a base grade or premium, so why not apply premium paint?
 Specify the quality you want for your bid!

 Tip: Most paints cover 300-400 square feet per gallon (measure the side wall width and height times 4 and ceiling if the same color for a square room).
 Exclude openings or non painted areas, but add for painting over a darker color and/or poor wall condition.
 Use supplier recommended applicators.